Curtis Arnold Editor-in-chief

 How Discover it compares to other cash back credit cards

 This card also requires excellent credit however it more closely resembles the Chase Freedom card.
 Like Discover, Chase offers rotating, quarterly bonus categories.
-Although Discover has waived foreign transaction fees on the Discover it, Capital One cards, for example, enjoy a slight edge in parts of the world where Visa and MasterCard have built larger merchant networks.
+Although Discover has no foreign transaction fees on purchases made outside of the U.S. on the Discover it, Capital One cards, for example, enjoy a slight edge in parts of the world where Visa and MasterCard have built larger merchant networks.